13 Best Places to visit in December in India – Beyond Goa

 Christmas is celebrated with a lot of pomp in India.
 The best places to visit in India in December for Christmas are Goa and Kerala.
 Panjim in Goa, Alleppey in Kerala and the French colony of Pondicherry has some of the most beautiful churches in India.

-Where can you find snow in India in winter?
+Where can you find snowfall in India in winter?

 The most popular hill stations where you can see snow in winter are Shimla, Manali, Nainital, and Darjeeling.
-But if you are looking for more beautiful and adventurous experiences visit Sikkim, Manipur, Spiti Valley, and Ladakh.
+But if you are looking for more beautiful and adventurous experiences visit Gulmarg, Auli, Sikkim and Ladakh.

-What are the best places to visit in December in India for honeymoon?
+What are the best honeymoon destinations in winter in India?

-What are the best places to visit in December in India for backpackers?
+What are the best backpacking trips in winter in India?

 For solo travelers and backpackers, Spiti Valley and Kasol have been all-time favorites.
 As Ladakh, Sangla, Dharamshala in the north, Gokarna, Idukki, Dhanushkodi in the south and the entire North-east are some of the best offbeat destinations for backpackers.